pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 4. Create the IAM role:

-    - Create a IAM role and give the `AmazonS3FullAccess` permission to the role.
+    - Create an IAM role and give the `AmazonS3FullAccess` permission to the role.
 Modify `Trust relationships` of the role.
 For details, refer to [Creating an IAM Role and Policy](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html).

 5. Associate IAM with the ServiceAccount resources: